toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

           ext: html
         ```

-        The result is a single `404.html` file.
+        This configuration generates a single output file: `404.html` in the root of the site.
     }
 }